On this page

 2. Find more payments

 Currently Centrelink has over 50 payments and supplements available.
-Now you’re not going to be able to claim them all, but just finding out where to start can be hard.
+You’re not going to be able to claim them all, but just finding out where to start can be hard.

 This is where you need to use the payment finder.
 The payment finder on the Centrelink website acts like a funnel – you enter your personal information and it provides a list of your potential entitlements.
 There are some weird and wonderful payments you’ve probably never heard of that make the list, but nothing ventured nothing gained!

-I’ve seen clients that are missing out on over $10,000 per year of payments because they, (like most of us) are unaware of the myriad of payments available.
-By obtaining the Carer Allowance, Rent Assistance or Essential Medical Equipment Payment for example, you could increase your retirement income by thousands of dollars each year.
+I’ve seen clients that are missing out on over $10,000 per year of payments because they, like most of us, are unaware of the myriad payments available.
+By obtaining the Carer Allowance, Rent Assistance or Essential Medical Equipment Payment, for example, you could increase your retirement income by thousands of dollars each year.

 3. Pay down debt

 The benefit of paying off debt can be two-fold – you can save interest and increase your pension.
-As you may be aware, Centrelink count the value of your bank balance towards the asset test but don’t reduce your assets by your debt – except for investment debt.
+As you may be aware, Centrelink counts the value of your bank balance towards the asset test but doesn’t reduce your assets by your debt – except for investment debt.
 By paying off your credit card, personal loan, home loan or any other debt, you will reduce the value of your assessable assets and boost your rate of pension.
-For example, paying off $50,000 of debt has the opportunity to increase your pension by $3,900 per year.
+For example, paying off $50,000 of debt could increase your pension by $3,900 per year.

 4. Lifetime annuities

-The legislation around lifetime annuities changed on the 1st of July 2019.
-The popularity of these are set to explode as retirement income policy evolves.
-Below are a couple of examples of the advantage a lifetime annuity can offer.
+The legislation around lifetime annuities changed on 1 July 2019.
+The popularity of these products, which are designed to pay regular retirement income for as long as you live, are set to increase as retirement income policy evolves.
+Below are a couple of examples of the advantages a lifetime annuity can offer.

 - A $100,000 investment into a lifetime annuity will only count as a $60,000 asset immediately ($3,120 per year instant increase to pension) due to a 60% assessable value.

-- At your life expectancy or 5 years – whatever comes last; your annuity assessable value will only be 30% of the purchase price.
+- At your life expectancy or five years – whichever comes last – your annuity assessable value will be just 30% of the purchase price.
 This will provide a further $3,120 per year increase to your pension.

 5. Take advantage of your younger spouse

-By utilising the ‘bring forward provisions’ you can contribute up to $300,000 into your spouse’s superannuation account.
-Moving $300,000 from the assessable environment into your younger spouses exempt super account can increase your Age Pension by up to $11,700 per year.
+By utilising the ‘bring-forward provisions’ you can contribute up to $330,000 into your spouse’s superannuation account.
+Moving $330,000 from the assessable environment into your younger spouses exempt super account can increase your Age Pension by up to $12,870 per year.

-Centrelink allow you to gift up to $10,000 per financial year and a maximum of $30,000 over a 5-year rolling period.
+Centrelink allow you to gift up to $10,000 per financial year and a maximum of $30,000 over a five-year rolling period.
 Your generosity will provide a potential $780 per year extra in Age Pension.
-If you gift $10,000 per year over 3 separate financial years, you’ll see an increase of up to $2,340 per year in Age Pension.
+If you gift $10,000 per year over three separate financial years, you’ll see an increase of up to $2,340 per year in Age Pension.

 An important thing to consider with gifting is timing.
-Centrelink only look retrospectively at the last 5 years.
+Centrelink only looks retrospectively at the last five years.
 If you gift away your $400,000 holiday house at the age of 60, when you turn 65 and claim the pension that gift will not be assessed.
 Consider gifting early to maximise future pension entitlements.
-For example: A $400,000 gift 5 years prior to Age Pension age could see an increase to pension of $31,200 per year.
+For example, a $400,000 gift five years prior to Age Pension age could see an increase to pension of $31,200 per year.

 7. Structure your investment loans correctly